MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 When an attended UI flow starts on the target machine, we recommend that you avoid interacting with your device until the run completes.

-## Run multiple UI flows on the same device one after the other
+## Run multiple UI flows on the same device sequentially

 You can schedule multiple UI flows to run on one or more devices.
-If more than one UI flow is triggered to run on the same device, Power Automate will follow these rules:
+If more than one UI flow is triggered to run on the same device, Power Automate follows these rules:

-1. The first UI flow will run on the target device.
+1. The first UI flow runs on the target device.

-1. Queues other UI flows and displays them as **Waiting** in the UI flows and gateway details page.
+1. Queues other UI flows and then displays them as **Waiting** in the UI flows and gateway details page.

-1. Picks the next UI flow when each run completes.
+1. Picks the next **Waiting** UI flow when each run completes.

 >[!NOTE]
->These orchestration rules apply to UI flow runs that are scheduled by any user scheduled by different users on the same device.
+>These orchestration rules apply to UI flows runs that are scheduled by any user on the same device.

 >[!IMPORTANT]
 >If there are too many UI flows in the execution queue a timeout might occur.
->UI flow runs will fail if they don’t run within 30 minutes after being triggered.
+>UI flows runs will fail if they don’t run within 30 minutes after being triggered.

-## Run multiple concurrent UI flows on Windows Server devices
+## Run UI flows concurrently on Windows Server devices
-Windows Server 2016 and Windows Server 2019 allow for multiple users to be signed in at the same time.
-Power Automate can leverage this OS capability to run multiple UI flows at the same time on such devices.
-This allows your organization to save on infrastructure costs.
+Multiple users can be signed in simultaneously on Windows Server 2016 and Windows Server 2019.
+Power Automate leverages this OS capability to simultaneously run multiple UI flows on such devices.
+With this feature, your organization can save on its infrastructure costs.

-To benefit from multiple UI flows on a single device, you will perform the following steps:
+Perform the following steps to benefit from multiple UI flows on a single device:
-1. Setup a Windows Server 2016 or 2019 device with the on-premises gateway and the latest version of UI flows installed
+1. Setup a Windows Server 2016 or 2019 device with the on-premises gateway and the latest version of UI flows installed.
-1. Use two or more user accounts to create UI Flows connections targeting the gateway on this machine.
+1. Use two or more user accounts to create UI flows connections targeting the gateway on this device.

-Power Automate will automatically scale the number of concurrent UI flows runs to the maximum supported by the device.
-When exceeding the maximum supported by the device, the additional runs will wait as [described here](./run-ui-flow.md#run-multiple-ui-flows-on-the-same-device-one-after-the-other).
+Power Automate automatically scales the number of concurrent UI flows runs to the maximum supported by the device.
+If the capacity of the device is exceeded, the additional runs  *wait* as [described here](./run-ui-flow.md#run-multiple-ui-flows-on-the-same-device-sequentially).

 >[!IMPORTANT]
-If you want to use more than two parallel user sessions on Windows Server you will need Remote Desktop Services enabled.
+If you want to use more than two parallel user sessions on Windows Server, you must turn on Remote Desktop Services.
 Learn more about [RDS](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/rds-client-access-license).

 >[!NOTE]
 >Running multiple concurrent UI flows by the **same user** is not supported.
 You will need to have different users running UI flows at the same time to benefit from this feature.